 This article provides an overview of the Code42 security architecture.
-It includes diagrams showing the architecture for the Code42 cloud, networks, data access, and agents.
+It includes diagrams that identify and illustrate how the major components of the Code42 cloud are organized into a comprehensive and secure solution.

-The Code42 app installed on endpoints sends data collected from the endpoints for storage in the Code42 cloud.
-The data is transmitted over secure HTTPS with Transport Layer Security (TLS) utilizing AES-256 cipher suites.
-Communication with APIs is done over authenticated calls to cloud services.
+The Code42 app (also known as the "agent") resides on endpoint devices where it observes user and system activity and collects the resulting security-related data.
+This data is transmitted to the Code42 cloud over secure and authenticated HTTPS with Transport Layer Security (TLS) utilizing AES-256 cipher suites.
+Collected metadata is also stored and encrypted at rest using AES-256.
 Endpoints do not need to stay inside a corporate network to send data to the Code42 cloud; no VPN, port forwarding, or DMZ is needed.
 The Code42 cloud architecture is designed for ubiquitous secure access.

 Extended cloud architecture